 Extending the user profile schema

-Click on Directory and Profile Editor, then add TresoritLoginKey to your user schema with Read-Write permission:
+Click on Directory and Profile Editor, then choose Okta from the filter list and select User (default).
+Click Add Attribute to add TresoritLoginKey to your user schema with Read-Write permission:

 The Read-Write permission needs to be modified after saving the attribute on the editor screen: